laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 In floating-point computations, it indicates an error, such as division by zero.
 In CBOR, however, NaN can be used intentionally in protocols to represent out-of-band or exceptional conditions.

-For example, consider a protocol where a floating-point value represents a sensors fluid level.
+For example, consider a protocol where a floating-point value represents a sensor's fluid level.
 If the value is unavailable &mdash; perhaps because the sensor failed &mdash; NaN might be used to indicate this exceptional condition.

 Although NaN is valid in CBOR, in most cases, the CBOR simple value null is a better choice for representing missing or exceptional values.